SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

    Care must be taken when configuring the ``batchSize`` limit.
 If the value is to big the overall message size limit (default: 1MB) may be exceeded resulting in an undeliverable message.
-On the other hand a much to small value will create unwanted results in the SC3 processing chain.
+On the other hand a much to small value will create unwanted results in the |scname| processing chain.
 If for instance picks are routed to the ``PICK`` group and the pick set is split into several notifier messages the local :ref:`scautoloc` might create locations based on an incomplete dataset.